rocifier/udt/README.md

 # UDT

 A pure JavaScript implementation of UDP-based Data Transfer Protocol called UDT for Node.JS.
-The UDT specifications can be found at http://udt.sourceforge.net/doc/draft-gg-udt-03.txt It has the special purpose of real-time action game servers in mind but could of course be used for anything!
+It has the special purpose of real-time action game servers in mind but could of course be used for anything!

 In the long term this project is planned to be the basis for network communication in a full-blown open source MMO Node.JS clustered server framework.
+For this reason rate control and congestion control are not implemented because fast response is a priority.
+However, it would be nice to have optional congestion control in the future.

 # Why would I use Node.Js on my realtime game server?